 It is not unusual that a geometric model contains different classes of geometry.
-Such a "hybrid" model contains not only solid data, but also additional surfaces of curves that are independent, i.e. do not take part in the definition of a higher-level element.
+Such a "hybrid" model contains not only solid data, but also additional surfaces, curves or points that are independent, i.e. do not take part in the definition of a higher-level element.